 5.3.
-Menu CAT/AUX SETTINGS (Selection of CAT/AUX interface)
+Menu CAT/AUX SETTINGS (Selection of CAT/AUX Interface)

-After a CAT cable is connected to both the transceiver and amplifier, the correct settings for the transceiver have to be entered via this menu.
+After a CAT cable is connected between the transceiver and amplifier, the correct settings for the transceiver have to be set via this menu.
 If there is no CAT connection, OFF has to be selected as Interface type.

-The CAT settings are accessible only in RX mode (see Figure 5-1 MENU SELECTION and Figure 5-4 Menu CAT/AUX SETTINGS).
-An item is selected by the ITEM buttons (up and down).
-Values are selected by the SELECT buttons (left or right).
+The CAT settings are accessible only in RX mode (see Figure 5-1 MENU SELECTION and Figure 5-4 Menu CAT/AUX SETTINGS.
+An item is selected by the ∇ ITEM and ITEM \triangle buttons (up and down arrows).
+The value is set with the \triangleleft SELECT and SELECT \triangleright buttons (left or right arrows).
+Your selection appears in square brackets [x] on the screen.

-If the amplifier CAT port is connected either to the transceiver BCD Band Data or Band VOLTAGE output, select the respective interface type and push EXIT.
-The other items and values will not be taken into account.
+If the amplifier CAT port is connected to the transceiver via either BCD Band Data or Band VOLTAGE output, select the respective interface type on top row and push EXIT button.
+The other items and values will be ignored with such a selection.

-If the CAT cable is plugged into the transceiver's serial port, select the interface and command set according to Table 5-1 Transceiver interface.
+If the CAT cable is plugged into the transceiver's serial port, select the interface and command set according to Table 5-1 Transceiver interface type and command set selection.
 The baud rate has to be set to the same value as the transceiver's.
 The byte spacing and polling time may be left unchanged.

-Last select the interface type (RS-232 or TTL) according to the Table 5-1 Transceiver interface and used connection, then push EXIT.
+Last select the interface type (RS-232 or TTL) according to the Table 5-1 Transceiver interface type and command set selection and used connection, then push EXIT button to return to MENU SELECTION.

-CAT/AUX SETTINGS (RX ONLY)
+CAT/AUX SETTING is (RX O NLY)

 INTERFACE: [OFF] RS232 TTL BCD VOLTAGE

 COMMAND SET: 1 2 3 4 [5]

-BAUD RATE, bps: 1200 4800 [ 96 00] 19 9200 384 00 57600
+BAUD RATE, bps: 1200 4800 [960 00] 192 200 384(00 57600

-BYTE SPACING, us: [0] 50 100 200 500 10 00 1500
+BYTE SPACING, us: [0] 50 100 200 500 100 00 1500

-POLLING TIME, ms 200 300 [500] 800 1200 18 00 OFF
+POLLING TIME, ms: 200 300 [500] 800 1200 180 00 OFF

-HELP 🔻 ITEM SELE ст 🕨 EXIT
+HELP 🗸 ITEM SELE ст 🕨 EXIT